lekkodev/cli/README.md

 This command will first prompt you for a new tag that it will push to GitHub.
 Then, it will cross-compile the binary for multiple platforms and architectures, using the latest tag on GitHub.

 After completion, navigate to https://github.com/lekkodev/cli/releases/ to see the latest releases under the tag you just created.

+Because the CLI repository is still private, the releaser is configured to publish the compiled assets to a public S3 bucket (`lekko-cli-releases`).
+The releaser is also responsible for generating/updating the homebrew formula for the lekkodev/lekko brew [tap](https://github.com/lekkodev/homebrew-lekko), which will download and install the CLI from that bucket.

 Done!
 The cli has just been released.
 Follow instructions above to [Download](#download) the latest cli.